 Earlier this season

 4 p.m.
 Sunday, November 4, 2018 To Music, To Joy

 The opening concert of our 40th anniversary season featured Vaughan Williams’ gorgeous Serenade to Music, Brahms’ beautiful Nanie and Alto Rhapsody, Debussy’s Sirenes, and Beethoven’s matchless celebration, Ode to Joy from the Ninth Symphony.
 Featured soloists were: Lily Arbisser, soprano; Sarah Nelson Craft, mezzo-soprano; Christopher Hochstuhl, tenor; and Dashon Burton, bass-baritone.

 Our very own maestro’s stirring suite of carols and holiday tunes!
 Richly orchestrated, including dazzling choral favorites by Johann Sebastian Bach and George Frederic Handel, Joy to the World: A Christmas Suite will fill you with the joy and warmth of the holiday season.
 Guest artists for the holiday concert will be singers from the Trenton Children’s Chorus, soloist Richard Holmes, baritone, and soloist Nacole Palmer, soprano.

 This wonderful celebration of poetry, song, and dance was SOLD-OUT.
-Choreographer Mark Roxey will complete choreography for all movements of this magnificent work that was sold-out two years ago!
-It’s a celebration of poetry, song, and dance!
-We are thrilled to bring it back for patrons and to have singers of the Princeton GirlChoir as guest artists in addition to dancers of the Roxey Ballet.
+Choreographer Mark Roxey completed choreography for all movements of this magnificent work that was also sold-out in 2017.
+We were thrilled to bring it back for patrons and to have singers of the Princeton GirlChoir as guest artists in addition to dancers of the Roxey Ballet.
 Learn more about Carl Orff’s Carmina Burana.

 Recall Princeton Pro Musica’s completed 2017-18 season: